Policies

 Severity definitions

-Severity is an objective scale.
-It’s important that teams agree on a uniform definition so issues are remediated in a meaningful way.
+Severity is an subjective scale.
+It’s important teams agree on a uniform definition so issues are remediated in a meaningful way.

 Priority definitions

-Testers will determine the severity of defects, while the product management team will decide how to prioritize the defects for remediation.
+Testers will determine the subjective severity of defects, while the product management team will decide how to objectively prioritize the defects for remediation.

-Priority is subjective, and may be based on several factors.
+Priority is based on several factors.
 A high severity defect on a rarely trafficked page may take a back seat to a medium severity defect on a homepage.

 Legal risk and liability objectives also affect priority.
 A high severity color contrast issue might be remediated after a medium severity screen reader issue because of the higher complaint risk.